Tired of sore muscles? Try these post workout recovery tips to give your body some much-needed relaxation and relief.

 You’ve probably heard a gym-goer or personal trainer say post-workout is the most important time for both physical and nutritional recovery — and they’re right.
 Sore muscles can be debilitating because they put a kink in your everyday activities.
 But it doesn’t have to be that way.
 Here are some tips and tricks to help with your recovery.

-We all know a warm-up is key to a good workout, but how about a cool down?
-More often than not, by the time we’re finished our workout we just want to get home, shower, and relax.
+We all know a warm-up is the key to a good workout, but how about a cool-down?
+More often than not, by the time we’ve finished our workout we just want to get home, shower, and relax.
 But hold on a second.
-Like a warm up, a cool down is one of the most important things you can do for your body after a workout.
+Like a warm-up, a cool-down is one of the most important things you can do for your body after a workout.
 Here’s why:

 - It allows your heart rate to return back to normal